Carbon2Chem® – A Key Building Block for the Climate Protection

 Facts and figuresCarbon2Chem® subprojects | Carbon2Chem® image film

 Since 2016, Carbon2Chem® has been developing modular concepts and building blocks for the capture and utilization of carbon monoxide (CO) and carbon dioxide (CO2) from various industrial process gases as a contribution to climate protection.
-The joint research project, funded by the German Federal Ministry of Education and Research (BMBF), is a technology platform for carbon dioxide capture and utilization (CCU) solutions.
+The joint research project, funded by the German Federal Ministry of Research, Technology and Space, is a technology platform for carbon dioxide capture and utilization (CCU) solutions.
 A consortium of companies and research institutions is working on solutions to support society, industry and politics in planning, designing and implementing the energy transition.

 A key objective of Carbon2Chem® is to develop concepts, technologies and processes that enable 100% substitution of carbon from fossil raw materials.
 The carbon is separated from fossil or biogenic processes in the form of CO and CO2 and fed into a chemical synthesis.
 The aim is to use industrial point sources such as steelworks, lime works or thermal waste treatment plants as a source of carbon instead of fossil raw materials.